rvalusa2108/Hive_Installation_In_Hadoop_Cluster/Hive Installation in Hadoop Cluster.md

 #==================================================
 </code></pre>
 <h2 id="setup-hive-hdfs-folders-in-hadoop-filesystem">Setup Hive HDFS Folders in Hadoop FileSystem</h2>
-<p>Hive uses Hadoop hdfs to store the tmp files and metastore related files in warehouse directory.
-So we need to create the below folders in hdfs for Hive to work properly and leverage them.</p>
 <p>Start hadoop services using <a href="http://start-dfs.sh">start-dfs.sh</a> as below and check the services using jps (Java Virtual Machine Process Status) tool.</p>
 <pre><code>[hdpusr@masternode ~]$ start-dfs.sh
 Starting namenodes on [masternode]